miurahr/inflate64/README.rst

 inflate64
 =========

-inflate64 is a python package to provide decompression(inflate) and compression(deflate) functions of deflate64 compression algorithm.
+inflate64 is a python package to provide decompression(inflate) of deflate64(tm), Enhanced Deflate, compression algorithm.
 The project is in pre-alpha stage.

 License